aadishj19/Thesis/README.md

 ### combine_results.sh

 It is automatically triggered after all the individual light curve data chunks have been processed by the SLURM job array.
-It aggregate the results from the processed chunks into a single dataset.
+It aggregates the results from the processed chunks into a single dataset.